electric-sql/vaxine/docs/reference/anomalies.md

 **Example**:<br />Users use a spreadsheet to collect data points in one sheet and calculate summary info in another sheet.
 The template of the datapoints might be modified, affecting the columns that should be used to make the calculations.
 Meanwhile, the user working offline on the summary sheet might add new calculations referring to the old column positions.

-**Solution**:<br />Minimize divergence by synching replicas frequently; give feedback about the status of the connection.
+**Solution**:<br />Minimize divergence by syncing replicas frequently; give feedback about the status of the connection.

 ## Proximity bias